New to Telerik Reporting? Download free 30-day trial

 = Telerik.Reporting.Report.Report1.ResolveUrl("~/Images/Logo.jpg")

 If the loaded assembly contains many public static (Public Shared in VB.NET) methods, this might produce some clutter in the Edit Expression dialog, when browsing for existing user functions.
 To overcome this problem, you can use the IsVisible attribute to hide any methods, which are not intended to be used as user functions.
-See the code example below:
+See the code sample below:

 Example: